 Students shall follow agency policy regarding the collection of fees and accepting gifts.
-While in practicum, students may not personally keep any fees charged for their services.
+While in foundation practicum, students may not personally keep any fees charged for their services.
 All revenue must be turned over to the practicum agency.
 Students cannot take Missouri Medicaid or private insurance clients, but can work with clients who pay on a sliding fee scale or for whom the practice receives a non-Medicaid grant for services.
 Illinois agencies may select to bill Illinois Medicaid for MSW student-provided services while under supervision.
+For students in ABA concentration practicum or MS ABA practicum should meet with their Field Supervisor regarding reimbursement for practicum work.